parkj189/uber-ride-cancellation-prediction/README.md

 - Completed rides account for ~62% of bookings, indicating moderate class imbalance
 - Driver cancellations occur ~2.6× more frequently than customer cancellations
 - Avg_VTAT shows a clear relationship with cancellations (longer wait → higher cancellation rate)
-- No single dominant cancellation reason — cancellations are distributed across multiple factors
+- No single dominant cancellation reason, cancellations are distributed across multiple factors
 These insights guided feature selection and model design.
 ---
-## ⚙️ Methodology
+## ⚙️ Approach

 ### Target Variable
 ```
-Is_Cancelled = 1  → Cancelled by Driver / Customer / No Driver Found / Incomplete
+Is_Cancelled = 1  → Cancelled by Driver / Cancelled by Customer / No Driver Found / Incomplete
 Is_Cancelled = 0  → Completed
 ```